gxalpha/obs-rfcs/text/0062-consistent-behavior-for-video-sources-that-do-not-have-video.md

 - *Other?*: I cannot think of other sources, but if there are any, please comment so!

 Migrations should be done by the UI.

-### Implementation
-Of course, the libobs changes and the UI changes need to be done for any source to implement this.
-It would be helpful if all built-in sources could implement this at the same point, so that it's consistent across the program, but doing so can be optional - it might be necessary to do this is steps due to the variety of source types, especially across operating systems.

-## Drawbacks
-Sources still need to implement all of this themselves, and especially third-party sources might not do so.
-An alternative would be having libobs handle more of this (keeping the last frame, etc).
-However, this would still require sources to indicate at which point they have no video, and overall seems more complicated to me.

-## Additional Information
-There is no code written for this yet.
-I'm happy about any and all thoughts on and suggestions for this!
-Both about what people think about the concept in general (as mentioned, there could be other ways to solve this), and whether they have better ideas for names of the new APIs.